zongqiooi/pasciro-planet-simulation/README.md

 # PasciroPlanetSimulation
 PaSciRo Planet Simulation is a simulation that is used to observe the behaviors of the three different types of monsters.
-After the simulation ends, data will be generated and used for investigating the behaviors of the three different types of monsters.
+During the simulation, reproduction and death will occur due to the collision between the monsters.

 # Software Required to Run the Project
 [Spyder](https://www.anaconda.com/products/individual)